Here's everything you can eat on the Noom diet

 What is the Noom diet?

 The Noom diet is a psychology-based program that operates with the core belief of balance.
-In terms of food, the diet breaks items into three categories: green, yellow, and red.
-The green foods are the best, yellow foods are slightly less nutritious, and red foods are the most calorie-dense.
-Ideally, your diet is comprised of mostly green foods, some yellow foods, and a limited amount of red foods.
+In terms of food, the diet breaks items into three categories: green, yellow, and orange.
+The green foods are the best, yellow foods are slightly less nutritious, and orange foods are the most calorie-dense.
+Ideally, your diet is comprised of mostly green foods, some yellow foods, and a limited amount of orange foods.

-Noom reminds users that the red foods aren’t excluded in any way.
+Noom reminds users that the orange foods aren’t excluded in any way.
 Instead the color system doubles as a portion guide.
 You can absolutely eat dessert, especially when the rest of your meals throughout the day contained mainly green and yellow foods.
-If you’re curious about the diet, we dove into the science to break it down.
+If you’re curious about what you can eat on the diet, we compiled a list of recipes to help you get started.

 Green foods with Noom